josedlpozo/galileo/README.md

 ### Preferator

-An adaptation from [Preferator] [6] which shows all app preferences files and allows you to edit or delete them.
+An adaptation from [Preferator] which shows all app preferences files and allows you to edit or delete them.

 Take care about third-parties preferences files to not change their values!
-Here some preferences files name that won't be shown in Galileo [9]
+Here some preferences files name that won't be shown in Galileo [SdkFilter]

 Feel free to open a PR to add yours 😄

-Thanks to Sloy [8] for Preferator lib!!
+Thanks to [Sloy] for Preferator lib!!

 ### Lynx

-A wrapper for [Lynx] [5] which shows your adb traces.
+A wrapper for [Lynx] which shows your adb traces.
 Lynx is a well-known library in Android world that allows you to filter by TraceLevel and/or by a custom text.

-Thanks to pedrovgs [10] for Lynx lib!!
+Thanks to [pedrovgs] for Lynx lib!!

 ### Chuck

-An adaptation from [Chuck] [7] which shows your HTTP requests and responses.
+An adaptation from [Chuck] which shows your HTTP requests and responses.
 With chuck you can track your network requests, see your backend responses and generate a share info text from request and response, or generate a curl command from that request.

-Thanks to jgilfelt [11] for Chuck lib!!
+Thanks to [jgilfelt] for Chuck lib!!

 ## Snapshot file
 Galileo allows you to generate a snapshot file with your application state.
 This txt file could be sent by email to you or your teammates.